esotericbug/object_detection_mobile/README.md

 <br/>
 <p align="center">
   <h3 align="center">Object Detection (Mobile)</h3>
 </p>

 ## About The Project

-This application is a simple demonstration of how tensor flow can be used with flutter and a camera stream to detec objects.
+This application is a simple demonstration of how tensor flow can be used with flutter and a camera stream to detect objects.

 ## Built With